-- You have the right to contact any of the following organizations for further assistance:
+- You also have the right to contact any of the following organizations for further assistance:

 - The State of Connecticut Department of Health at 410 Capitol Ave.
 MS# 12 HSR, Hartford, CT 06134-0308, or by calling (860) 509-7400 or (860) 509-7191 (TDD).

-- Livanta (for Medicare/ Medicaid beneficiaries’ concerns about quality of care or coverage decisions)
+- Medicare Quality Improvement Organization (for Medicare/ Medicaid beneficiaries’ concerns about quality of care or coverage decisions)